-Elm-burl wood is hard and noted for the color and grain pattern it has.
+Elm-burl wood is hard and noted for its color and grain pattern it has.
 The color ranges from light brown to dark red, occasionally green and near-purple.
-As for its grain pattern, with elm burl wood there are usually no straight lines or pronounced grain.
+As for its grain pattern, with elm burl wood, there are usually no straight lines or pronounced grain.

 8. Ash Burl Wood